bkirik/Canvas/README.md

 # On phase of Construction.
-this will be pixelart Canvas
+this will be a pixelart Canvas

 **Note that I'm a beginner-level devoloper and I'm doing this to improve myself**